 8. You have to teach yourself

 Just because you study remotely, doesn’t mean you have to teach yourself.
-Online tutors will be there to guide and teach you throughout the duration of your course, through a mixture of online materials, video lectures, Skype one-to-ones, online seminars and email support.
+Online tutors will be there to guide and teach you throughout the duration of your course - the only difference is, there won't be any face-to-face interaction.